Civil War: Young Avengers/Runaways: Characters

-Plot summary
+Plot

 The Runaways intervene in a fight between the Flag-Smasher and S.H.I.E.L.D.
 Cape-Killers, whose agents damage Victor.
 The Young Avengers see the altercation on television, and something about it causes the Vision to suffer a seizure.
 The Young Avengers steal a Quinjet and use Wiccan's magic to find the Runaways.
 Molly attacks the Young Avengers, thinking that they are working with S.H.I.E.L.D., but the team subdues her (when she becomes drowsy as a side-effect of her powers) and enters the Runaways' base to talk to them.
 The Vision and Victor experience seizures when they are near; the Vision explains that this is most likely ultimately due to their both having been created by Ultron.

-Noh-Varr, a brainwashed Kree from an alternate reality, is sent by S.H.I.E.L.D to capture the teenagers.
+Noh-Varr, a brainwashed Kree from an alternate reality, is sent by S.H.I.E.L.D. to capture the teenagers.
 He attacks, breaking Xavin's neck and getting the Vision's phase-shifted lower arm stuck in his torso.
 Noh-Varr's handlers capture Wiccan, Hulkling, Karolina, and Xavin's body and take them to "The Cube", a high-security metahuman prison.
 The remaining members of both teams follow and attempt a rescue.
 The Cube's warden attempts to dissect Hulkling, but his organs shift to avoid damage.
 Xavin - who possesses similar shapeshifting powers to Hulkling - is able to right his broken neck and attacks the warden.
 Victor realizes that the Vision's arm, embedded in Noh-Varr's chest, has begun to interface with the alien.
 Victor overloads him by coming near, as he did with the Vision, and the Vision becomes able to remove Noh-varr's psychological conditioning.
 The two teams part ways and Noh-Varr takes control of the Cube, claiming it to be the capital of the new Kree empire.

-Positions

-Both the Young Avengers and the Runaways are opposed to the Superhuman Registration Act, but each team enters into the "Civil War" in a different way.
-The Young Avengers are based in New York City, the epicenter of the war, and they are acutely aware of the Act from the beginning.
-They are eventually captured by S.H.I.E.L.D., but they are rescued and recruited by Captain America and his "Secret Avengers".
-The Runaways are based in Los Angeles, which has few superhumans and is far from Captain America and his resistance, who are unable to make their presence felt in L.A.
-However, government-sponsored enforcers are deployed in L.A. to capture any West coast superhumans.
-The Runaways don't keep up with current events and maintain a position of indifference and laissez-faire until they are engaged by S.H.I.E.L.D. enforcers.